-A major attraction in Old Bridge Township is Cheesequake State Park, which celebrated its 75th anniversary in 2015.
+A major attraction in Old Bridge Township is Cheesequake State Park.
 Uniquely located in the middle of the urban north and the suburban south, the park lies in a transitional zone between two different ecosystems.
 This 386-acre park is made up of open fields, saltwater and freshwater marshes, a white cedar swamp, pine barons and a northeastern hardwood forest.
 This state park is a terrific example of vegetation change from a costal salt marsh habitat to upland forests, which can be observed from the various trails running through the park.

 The natural area displays a diversity of plant species and community characteristics of both north and south New Jersey.
 Visitors can take advantage of the five designated trails for hiking and mountain biking, 50-plus campsites, several picnic areas, water activities on the six-acre Hooks Creek Lake, as well as the Interpretive Center.
 The center features wildlife historical exhibits, information on Native Americans and early colonization in the area and even programs that cover the three different habitats discovered in Cheesequake State Park.

 Old Bridge Township is home to the state’s premier and most famous motor sports park, the Old Bridge Township Raceway Park.
 Stretching over 500 acres, the raceway hosts a variety of both motor sports and non-motor sport events during the season from late February through late November.
 The raceway hosts the NHRA Championship Drag Races, Family Fun Thrill Shows, AMA Motocross and many other action-packed events.
 For more information, call (732) 446‑7800 or visit www.etownraceway.com.